 Karie has been to Madagascar on research every summer since 2015, and she can speak Malagasy (the language of Madagascar).
 She recently spent nine months there on a Fulbright grant to study sustainable rice agriculture near Maromizaha protected area – home to critically endangered lemur species such as the indri.
 Karie is excited to merge her interests in fossils and the environment of Madagascar by working at the DLCMNH!

-Jackson, a neogene carnivoran, joined the DFP lab in 2017.
+Jackson, a neogene carnivoran, joined the DLCMNH lab in 2017.
 His duties include monitoring staff meals, doorbell enhancement, and engaging in daily torpor.

 Kathleen Muldoon, Ph.D.